-Selena Gomez Just Revealed Her Bipolar Diagnoses On Instagram Live
+Selena Gomez Just Revealed Her Bipolar Diagnosis On Instagram Live

 Gomez added that she thinks learning more about the condition has helped her.
 “When I was younger, I was scared of thunderstorms and my mom bought me all these books on thunderstorms...
 She was like, ‘The more you educate yourself on this, the more that you’re not going to be afraid.’
 It completely worked.
 That’s something that helps me big time,” she said.

-Gomez said that she's currently utilizing "the tools that I've used in therapy" during her past treatments for her mental health to help cope — especially with the time current uncertainty caused by the coronavirus pandemic.
+Gomez said that she's currently utilizing "the tools that I've used in therapy" during her past treatments for her mental health to help her cope with the current uncertainty caused by the coronavirus pandemic.

 If you are struggling with bipolar disorder and are in need of information and support, please call the National Alliance on Mental Illness at 1-800-950-6264.
 For a 24-hour crisis line, text “NAMI” to 741741.